Crypto Pricing with Hidden Factors: Abstract

 \section{Abstract}

 We estimate risk premia in the cross-section of cryptocurrency returns using the Giglio–Xiu (2021) three-pass approach, allowing for omitted latent factors alongside observed stock-market and crypto-market factors.
 Using weekly data on a broad universe of large cryptocurrencies, we find that crypto expected returns load on both crypto-specific factors and selected equity-industry factors associated with technology and profitability, consistent with increased integration between crypto and traditional markets.
 In addition, we study non-tradable state variables capturing investor sentiment (Fear \& Greed), speculative rotation (Altcoin Season Index), and security shocks (hacked value scaled by market capitalization), which are new to the literature.
 Relative to conventional Fama–MacBeth estimates, the latent-factor approach yields materially different premia for key factors, highlighting the importance of controlling for unobserved risks in crypto asset pricing.
+Our findings should be interpreted as exploratory evidence from a short but institutionally important sample period.

 \emph{JEL Classification}: G12\\

 Keywords: Cryptocurrency; Risk Premia; Crypto Factor Pricing \\